k9w/instructions/dynamic-and-static-websites/wordpressOpenBSD.md

 reasons.

-If you have better control over your data and self-host it, you can pickup and move to a different provider more easily if you needed to.
+If you have better control over your data and self-host it, you can pickup and move to a different provider more easily if you need to.

 ### Why run it on OpenBSD?